 Is the Diggs Revol Dog Crate Worth the Price?

-At $245 and $325 for the small and medium crates, these babies ain’t cheap!
+At $245, $325 and $675for the small, medium and large crates respectively, these babies ain’t cheap!
 But are they worth the price compared to the typical wire crate?

 Here’s what I think.